schen126/cse15l-lab-reports/lab_report_2.md

 <br /><img src="https://user-images.githubusercontent.com/86854157/215659099-9f270f17-fdd1-4d00-b680-3866c2997ac1.png" width="400">

 **Methods Used:**
 * `main`: The program checks for a port number.
+A port is the connection between a web server and a web client that helps info get transferred between them.
 If one exists, a new `Handler` is created, and `handleRequest` is called.
 * `handleRequest`: The URL is passed into `handleRequest`, which parses the url and returns a String for the website to print out

 **Arguments:**